-The Title IX Coordinator will also offer to assign a trained Advisor for any party if the party so chooses.
-An assigned, trained Advisor will be trained by the College and be familiar with the College's resolution process.
+The Title IX Coordinator will also offer to assign an Advisor for any party if the party so chooses.
+If one is available, the Title IX Coordinator will offer an assigned, trained Advisor who is familiar with the College's resolution process.